sue-paige/sue-paige.github.io/index.md

 * Implementation of client side of [RFC 1436](https://www.rfc-editor.org/rfc/rfc1436)

 ![Waffle](/assets/portfolio/waffle-playing-hacking-game.gif)

-### Other + older experience

-Older open source and professional body of work available upon request.

 The domain name `sue.do` is a play on the `sudo` command in Linux.